breaklikethewind/boathouse/README.md

 This controls the communication to the RTI processor.
 The communciation uses the RTI driver "two way strings".

+example_system.rti
+This is an example of how to setup an XP8s processor to communicate with the raspberry pi.
+This system configuration was stripped out of a larger working system configuration.
+This file is for documentation purposes only.

 Each driver, and transport.c are designed to be self contained re-usable modules for other programs.